ckormanyos/wide-integer/README.md

-===

-ANNOUNCEMENT: May 2021: Signed integer type expected in May 2021

-The signed extension (i.e., enabling types such as `int256_t`, `int1024_t`, etc.) is planned to be implemented and tested with a first preliminary release in May 2021.
-This signed extension _will not_ be a breaking change.
-Existing code using unsigned integer types will remain unchanged.
-Performance of the unsigned code will is not expected to be be significantly (or at all) degraded.

-===

 Wide-integer
 [![Build Status](https://github.com/ckormanyos/wide-integer/actions/workflows/wide_integer.yml/badge.svg)](https://github.com/ckormanyos/wide-integer/actions)
 ==================

+---

+##ANNOUNCEMENT: May 2021

+Signed integer type expected in May 2021.

+The signed extension (i.e., enabling types such as `int256_t`, `int1024_t`, etc.) is planned to be implemented and tested with a first preliminary release in May 2021.
+The reason for the change is strong community interest in the signed integer type.
+  - The signed extension _will not_ be a breaking change.
+  - Existing code using unsigned integer types will remain unchanged.
+  - Performance of the unsigned code will is not expected to be be significantly (or at all) degraded.

+---

 Wide-integer implements a generic C++ template for extended width unsigned integral types.